sdiehl28/tutorial-website/content/projects/_index.md

 +++
 title = "Projects"
 description = ""
-weight = 10
+weight = 50
 alwaysopen = false
+head = "<label>Code</label>"
-lastmod = 2018-03-06
+lastmod = 2018-04-24

 +++

-### Projects
+### General Note on Projects

-The emphasis will be on:

-* quickly establishing a baseline model
-* iteratively improving the model
+Each folder in this section represents the development of a project from start to finish on a single data set.